 So, using our example above, with a £30,000 deposit on a £140,000 property, the deposit is 21% of the property, and the LTV is the remaining 79%.

-Obviously, the larger your deposit, the better, as the more deposit you have, the lower your interest rate could be.
+Obviously, the larger your deposit, the better, as the more deposit you have, the lower your interest rate could be when applying for a mortgage.
 This is because lenders will opt for less risk with smaller loans.

 Types of Mortgage

 There are different types of mortgage you can go for, depending on your circumstances;

 This is probably the most common mortgage type.
 When you have a repayment mortgage, you pay a monthly amount that pays off the interest and part of the total every month.